faquanly/cse15l-lab-reports/lab1.md

 7. **Example of using "cat" command with ==no argument==:**
    ![cat with no argument](image-cat1.png)
-   - When a "cat" command was run with no argument, it was waiting for the input from user.
+   - When a "cat" command was run with no argument, it was waiting for the input from user and there was no output yet.

 8. **Example of using "cat" command with a path to a ==directory== as an argument:**
    -![cat with a path to a directory](image-cat2.png)